States

 Additional considerations

-• Accessibility isn’t an exception - While you may have specific states dedicated to WCAG requirements, every state should account for accessible design.
+- Accessibility isn’t an edge case.
+While you may have specific states dedicated to WCAG requirements, every state should account for accessible design.

 More on design states